alfredodeza/pytest.vim/README.rst

     method
     function
     file
+    project

-As you may expect, those will focus on the tests for the current class, method, function or the whole file.
+As you may expect, those will focus on the tests for the current class, method, function, the file or project.

 If you are in a class and want to run all the tests for that class, you would call this plugin like::